peternguyen74/a/README.md

 - 👋 Hi, I’m @tuandungo19
-- 👀 I’m interested in remote hiring, particularly from USA, Singapore, Australia.
+- 👀 I’m interested in
 - 🌱 I’m currently learning Computer Science at Hanoi University of Science and Technology - Vietnam
 - 💞️ I’m looking to collaborate on Python and C++ projects.
 - 📫 How to reach me https://www.facebook.com/tuandung2789/